-When surveyed about their education, 71% of Occupational Therapists and Assistive Technology Trainers reported they had a masters degree. i
+When surveyed about their education, 86% of Occupational Therapists and Assistive Technology Trainers reported they had a masters degree.
+(Source: ONETONLINE.org)

 Today, students who want to pursue a Masters in Physical Therapy (MPT) may not have the option to do so.
-The Doctor of Physical Therapy (DPT) is now considered the entry-level education for licensure and professional practice as physical therapists (PTs).iiPhysical therapists, sometimes called ‘PTs’ help all types of patients improve their mobility and manage their pain.
+The Doctor of Physical Therapy (DPT) is now considered the entry-level education for licensure and professional practice as physical therapists (PTs).ii Physical therapists, sometimes called ‘PTs’ help all types of patients improve their mobility and manage their pain.
 That said, those students who have graduated with a Masters degree in Physical Therapy could look for what is called a ‘transitional’ or ‘post-professional’ DPT program.
 This type of program could build on prior knowledge and skills.

 Masters in Occupational Therapy programs could lead to a Master of Science in Occupational Therapy (MSOT) degree.
 Occupational therapists need at least a Masters degree in occupational therapy to pursue compulsory state licensure, therefore a Master of Occupational Therapy is thought of as a professional degree.iii

-How Many Years is OT School?
+How Many Years Is OT School?

 Most occupational therapy masters programs take two to three years to complete.
-Some grad schools may also offer a dual bachelors/masters degree which could take full-time students about five years, and there are part-time formats to discover as well. iii
+Some grad schools may also offer a dual bachelors/masters degree which could take full-time students about five years, and there are part-time formats to discover as well. ii

 Admission to a Masters in Occupational Therapy program may vary between OT schools.
 Applicants may need a bachelors degree, earned in any major, and some schools set the bar above a minimum GPA.

-In addition, there are several prerequisite courses that may either be necessary or highly recommended, so it is a good idea to prepare oneself.
+In addition, there are several prerequisite courses that may either be necessary or highly recommended, so it is a good idea to prepare yourself.
 Prerequisite courses might include undergraduate credits in anatomy, neuroscience, social science, psychology and statistics.

-Additional requirements often include related work or volunteer experience, personal statement, letters of reference and TOEFL scores if applicable.
+Additional requirements often include related work or volunteer experience, personal statement, letters of reference, and TOEFL scores, if applicable.
 Some OT schools grant interviews by invitation and might factor the outcome into a final decision.

 Occupational therapists help their patients perform day-to-day tasks, whether this means recovery from injury, illness, or help with the mentally or cognitively impaired.
-Typical MSOT program curricula thus often meld academic coursework with at least 24 weeks of supervised fieldwork at an approved location.iii
+Typical MSOT program curricula often meld academic coursework with at least 24 weeks of supervised fieldwork at an approved location.iii

 A MSOT program usually follows a set progression and might entail about 80 credits.
 For instance, at the outset of their program, students might take courses in clinical kinesiology and anatomy and could learn basic interview skills.
-As the program progresses, OT masters students might learn intervention methods and integrative practices which might be applied to adults, children, youth, and mental health patients.
+As the program progresses, OT masters students might learn intervention methods and integrative practices that might be tailored to adults, children, youth, and mental health patients.
 While the course topics below could provide some insight into the nature of a syllabus, prospective students should refer to individual schools.